 - Perform diagnostic analyses of processing steps, using analytical or metrological tools, such as microscopy, profilometry, or ellipsometry devices.

-What Every Photonics Technician Should Know
+Things a Photonics Technician Should Know How to Do

 Below is a list of the skills most Photonics Technicians say are important on the job.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.